buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 ---

-Then, listen to these talks by two of my own dear teachers, giving their own introduction to Buddhism.
+Then, listen to these talks by two of my own dear teachers, giving their introduction to Buddhism.
 {: .mt-3 }

 {% include content_blurb.html category="av" slug="dhamma-advice_suchart" %}